Kalai Mathee

+She has chaired and co-chaired the biennial Pseudomonas Conference, which has attracted participants from over 31 countries.
+She has secured over $3.8 million in external funding, holds six patents, and has mentored over 175 professionals from diverse backgrounds.
+Her post-conflict educational work in Liberia and her sustained leadership in Asia-Pacific scientific networks (across 10 countries and spanning over 20 years) demonstrate her commitment to building capacity in the Global South and fostering authentic international partnerships.

 Early life and education

 Kalai Mathee was born into a working-class family in Malaysia to Kuyilar Kaliaperumal and Loganayaki.
 She is of Tamil heritage and got her early education in a vernacular school SJKT Kerajaan in Ipoh.
 She has a Bachelor of Science in Genetics from the University of Malaya in Kuala Lumpur, graduating in 1984, and completed her master's in molecular genetics focusing on Neisseria gonorrhoeae in 1986 under the tutelage of Chong-Lek Koh.
 Mathee did her Ph.D.
 (1992) at the University of Tennessee Health Science Center at Memphis under Martha Howe's guidance specializing in transcription.
-Mathee did two post-doctorate fellowships, one at Tufts University focusing on Helicobacter pylori pathogenesis in the year 1993; the other at University of Tennessee Health Science Center working on Pseudomonas aeruginosa pathogenesis from 1993-1999.
+Mathee did two post-doctorate fellowships, one at Tufts University focusing on Helicobacter pylori pathogenesis in the year 1993; the other at the University of Tennessee Health Science Center working on Pseudomonas aeruginosa pathogenesis from 1993-1999.
 In 2018, she received her master's degree in Public Health in Health Policy and Management from Florida International University.

 Career

 In 1999, Mathee moved to Florida International University where she was promoted to professor in 2013.
-She did a sabbatical at Harvard Medical School in Stephen Lory’s lab from 2006-2007.
+She did a sabbatical at Harvard Medical School in Stephen Lory's lab from 2006-2007.
 In 2007 she was the founding chair of the Department of Molecular Microbiology and Infectious Diseases at Florida International University.

-In 2017, Mathee and Norman Fry were named co-editors-in-cChief of the Journal of Medical Microbiology.
+In 2017, Mathee and Norman Fry were named co editors in Chief of the Journal of Medical Microbiology.